Enhancing GAN-Based Vocoders with Contrastive Learning Under Data-limited Condition: Abstract

 \section{Abstract}

 Vocoder models have recently achieved substantial progress in generating authentic audio comparable to human quality while significantly reducing memory requirement and inference time.
 However, these data-hungry generative models require large-scale audio data for learning good representations.
 In this paper, we apply contrastive learning methods in training the vocoder to improve the perceptual quality of the vocoder without modifying its architecture or adding more data.
 We design an auxiliary task with mel-spectrogram contrastive learning to enhance the utterance-level quality of the vocoder model under data-limited conditions.
 We also extend the task to include waveforms to improve the multi-modality comprehension of the model and address the discriminator overfitting problem.
 We optimize the additional task simultaneously with GAN training objectives.
-Our result shows that the tasks improve model performance substantially in data-limited settings.
-Our analysis based on the result indicates that the proposed design successfully alleviates discriminator overfitting and produces audio of higher fidelity.
+Our results show that the tasks improve model performance substantially in data-limited settings.

 \textbf{Index Terms}: GAN, self-supervised learning, vocoder